jonnor/ESC-CNN-microcontroller/presentation/presentation.md

 ## Evaluation

+For each fold of each model

+- Select best model based on validation accuracy
+- Calculate accuracy on test set
+- Calculated accuracy for foreground,background

+For each model

-- Measuring CPU time on device
+- Measure CPU time on device

-`TODO: screenshot`

 # Results & Discussion